 How am I?

 Doing pretty good, actually.
-I've spent the last five years or so building drones for the government - which is a step up from my old job at ADT.
+I've spent the last seven years or so building drones for the government - which is a step up from my old job at ADT.
 It's nice to not be screamed at all day by angry consumers and first responders.
 Though the job pays a whole lot worse than you'd think it would, being that I'm building aerospace components with my mad skills, things are generally looking up.
 So no complaints, really!